dstroot/my_blog/_posts/2013-08-01-only-usain-bolt-looks-at-the-clock.md

 ---
-title: "Only Usian Bolt Looks at the Clock"
+title: "Only Usain Bolt Looks at the Clock"
 date: "2013-08-01 10:00:00 −08:00"
 author: dan
 layout: post